-Under the Crime and Disorder Act 1998 Youth Offending Teams are required to publish an annual youth justice plan.
-The Youth Justice Board provides guidance about what must be included in the plan and recommends a structure for the plan.
+Under the Crime and Disorder Act 1998 Youth Offending Teams (now more widely known as Youth Justice Services) are required to publish an annual youth justice plan.
+The Youth Justice Board provides guidance about what must be included in the plan.
+This year the Youth Justice Board guidance is more detailed and prescriptive and includes a template that must be used for the plan.
 The draft Youth Justice Plan for the Dorset Combined Youth Justice Service is attached at Appendix One.
-A brief summary of the Youth Justice Plan is provided in this report
+A brief summary of the Youth Justice Plan is provided in this report.

-Summary of Contents of the Youth Justice Plan 2021/22/
+Summary of Contents of the Youth Justice Plan 2022/23